Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 Native host Quality of Service (QoS).
 When you set QoS policies on a native or host system, and those policies invoke minimum bandwidth limitations, the overall throughput for a NIC team is less than it would be without the bandwidth policies in place.

 TCP Chimney.
 TCP Chimney is not supported with NIC teaming because TCP Chimney offloads the entire networking stack directly to the NIC.

 When the team is in any switch dependent mode (static teaming or LACP teaming), the switch that the team is connected to controls the inbound traffic distribution.
-The host's NIC Teaming software can't predict which team member will get the inbound traffic for a VM and it may be that the switch distributes the traffic for a VM across all team members.
-As a result the NIC Teaming software, working with the Hyper-V switch, programs a queue for the VM on every team member, not just one team member.
+The host's NIC Teaming software can't predict which team member gets the inbound traffic for a VM and it may be that the switch distributes the traffic for a VM across all team members.
+As a result of the NIC Teaming software, working with the Hyper-V switch, programs a queue for the VM on every team member, not just one team member.

 If the team is in Min-Queues mode the processor sets used by the team members must be identical.

 NIC Teaming is fully compatible with Hyper-V Network Virtualization (HNV).
 The HNV management system provides information to the NIC Teaming driver that allows NIC Teaming to distribute the load in a way that optimizes HNV traffic.

 NIC Teaming in VMs does not affect Live Migration.
 The same rules exist for Live Migration whether or not configuring NIC Teaming in the VM.

 When you use NIC Teaming, creating multiple team interfaces allows a host to connect to different VLANs at the same time.
 Configure your environment using the following guidelines: